-The title of the engraving is L'embarquement des Negres.
-Foreground shows coastal scene with captive Africans being whipped and guarded by other Africans, presumably their captors; in background, an African village and European ship (slave ship?) waiting offshore.
-A very similar scene is shown on another engraving, A view taken near Bain, on the coast of Guinea in Affrica, engraved by Catherine Prestell, London, 1789; see, for example, websites www.wikigallery.org, www.bridgemanart.com, and the website of the National Maritime Museum (Greenwich), Picture Gallery, image F0879.
+"Boarding of Negroes" (caption translation).
+In the foreground, the coastal scene shows captive Africans being whipped and guarded by other Africans, presumably their captors.
+In the background, an African village and European slave ship was waiting offshore.
+A very similar scene was depicted on another engraving, "A view taken near Bain, on the coast of Guinea in Affrica," by Catherine Prestell, London, 1789.
+See www.wikigallery.org, www.bridgemanart.com, and the website of the National Maritime Museum (Greenwich), Picture Gallery, image F0879.
 The original is identified as a colored aquatint, done by Catherine Prestell after R. Westal.

-Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International
+Image is in the public domain.
+Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International.

 "L'embarquement des négres", Slavery Images: A Visual Record of the African Slave Trade and Slave Life in the Early African Diaspora, accessed October 20, 2020, http://www.slaveryimages.org/s/slaveryimages/item/2589